chikingsley/episodic/pimsleur-data/99_archive/French_I_-_Lesson_01_human_eval.md

 Vous comprenez l'anglais.

 [Narrator]

 ### Here's the phrase that makes a question in French.
-Listen and repeat.
+Listen and repeat

 [Male Speaker]
 Est-ce que.